evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 code into real NPM packages, let me know!
 Happy to do it if there's a non-0 number of users.

-In the future I might even be interested to develop my own JSX Factory that allows awaiting for async components.
+In the future I might even be interested in developing my own JSX Factory that allows awaiting for async components.

 If any of this sounds interesting, you have a scathing critique or found